michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Have the workers of iniquity no knowledge? who eat up my people as they eat bread: they have not called upon God.

-5. There were they in great fear, where no fear was: for God hath scattered the bones of him that encampeth against thee: thou hast put them to shame, because God hath despised them.were…: Heb. they feared a fear
+5. There were they in great fear, where no fear was: for God hath scattered the bones of him that encampeth against thee: thou hast put them to shame, because God hath despised them.

 6. Oh that the salvation of Israel were come out of Zion!
-When God bringeth back the captivity of his people, Jacob shall rejoice, and Israel shall be glad.Oh that…: Heb.
-Who will give salvation, etc
+When God bringeth back the captivity of his people, Jacob shall rejoice, and Israel shall be glad.

 ## Psalms 54

-1. To the chief Musician on Neginoth, Maschil, A Psalm of David, when the Ziphims came and said to Saul, Doth not David hide himself with us?Save me, O God, by thy name, and judge me by thy strength.chief…: or, overseerMaschil: or, of instruction
+1. To the chief Musician on Neginoth, Maschil, A Psalm of David, when the Ziphims came and said to Saul, Doth not David hide himself with us?Save me, O God, by thy name, and judge me by thy strength.

 2. Hear my prayer, O God; give ear to the words of my mouth.